JemLuu/Something/README.md

 **Why we Chose our Code of Conduct and License**

-We choose an academic free license beause our code doesn't really have any major use and it is pretty simple, so we would want to share it with the most amount of people as well as let them use and edit our program.
+We chose a free license that we found online because our program isnt really that useful, so we wanted to share it with a lot of people and they should be allowed to use and edit their program.

-We choose a code of conduct that allowed user for a free experience but was strict on the misuse of the product.
+Our code of conduct allows a user to use the program for free but is strict on the misuse of the product.